Carrefour, Haiti: Geography

-The commune of Carrefour is the crossroads through which thousands of cars, vans and trucks must pass in order to go to a part of the department of the west, the departments of the Southeast, the Nippes, the South and the Grande–Anse.
-Because of its geographical location and its natural environment, the urban and rural areas of the commune of Carrefour have economic and tourist potentialities.
+The commune of Carrefour is at the crossroads through which thousands of cars, vans, and trucks must pass to go to a part of the department of the West, the departments of the Southeast, the Nippes, the South, and the Grande–Anse.
+Because of its geographical location and its natural environment, the urban and rural areas of the commune of Carrefour have economic and tourist potential.

-The commune of Carrefour, commonly called "kafou" by its nationals, was originally a small village founded by the decree of President Petion on 1 May 1813.
-According to surveyor Louis Rigaud, this village comprised seven streets, 20 islets and 162 sites.

 For more than a century and a half, Carrefour has never been urbanized as its founders wished.
 Its agricultural vocation took precedence over its urbanization.
 The original settlement provided the surrounding settlements (Monrepos, Lamentin, Mahotière, Thor, Brochette, Mariani) and the various communal sections supplied the villagers of Carrefour and the town of Port-au-Prince with agricultural products such as rice, cane sugar, cotton, fruit, vegetables, food, coffee, etc. It was not until the mid-1970s that the anarchic urbanization of the area began.
 This "urbanization" coincides with the liquidation of the main houses by the large landowners of Carrefour.

-On 15 December 1982, 169 years after its founding, the village of Carrefour, which became the neighborhood of Carrefour, was elevated to the rank of commune on 15 December 1982.
-Carrefour, together with Port-au-Prince, Petion-Ville, Kenscoff, Gressier and Delmas, form the borough of Port-au-Prince.
+Carrefour, together with Port-au-Prince, Petion-Ville, Kenscoff, Gressier, and Delmas, form the borough of Port-au-Prince.
 The rural area, which is fairly extensive, comprises the following 13 communal sections: Bizoton, Thor, Froide River, Corail Thor, Morne-à-Chandelle, Platon Dufresney, Taillefer, Procy, Bouvier, Coupeau, Laval, Berly and Malanga.

 The topography of Carrefour is not quite different from that of Port-au-Prince.
 Like the latter, the municipality of Carrefour rises to the bottom of the Gulf of Gonave.
-It includes a mountainous part including the hills Malanga, Chandelle, Boyer, Froide River, Dufréné, Corail Thor.
+It includes a mountainous part including the hills Malanga, Chandelle, Boyer, Froide River, Dufréné, and Corail Thor.